Crazy Quilt: Publication history

-Mr. Quilt, the original Crazy-Quilt, first appeared in Boy Commandos #15 (May-June 1946) and was created by Jack Kirby.
+Mr. Quilt, the original Crazy-Quilt, first appeared in Boy Commandos #15 (May-June 1946) and was created by Joe Simon and Jack Kirby.
 He first encountered Robin in Star Spangled Comics #123 (December 1951).

 The first Paul Dekker incarnation of Crazy Quilt appeared in Blackhawk #180 (January 1963) and was created by artist Dick Dillin and an uncredited writer.

 The Post-Crisis version of the original Crazy Quilt was first seen in Detective Comics #566 (September 1986) by Doug Moench and Gene Colan.
 At first, his real name was not mentioned, but in Batman: The Widening Gyre #4 (February 2010) he was given the name Paul Dekker rather than Mr. Quilt.

 The unidentified female version of Crazy Quilt first appeared in Villains United #2 (August 2005) and was created by Gail Simone and Dale Eaglesham.

 Fictional character biography

 Mr. Quilt

-Crazy-Quilt began life as a noted painter named Quilt who leads a double-life as a master criminal.
+Crazy-Quilt was originally a painter named Quilt who leads a double-life as a master criminal.
 He gives the plans for his crimes to various henchmen through clues left in his paintings.
 However, he is blinded by a gunshot wound after one of his henchmen betrays him.
-Subsequently, he volunteers for an experimental procedure to restore his vision, but is left unable to see anything but bright colors.
+Quilt volunteers for an experimental procedure to restore his vision, but is left unable to see anything but bright colors.
 In his second published appearance, he regains his vision using a special light-emitting helmet.
-After five published encounters with the Boy Commandos, Crazy-Quilt faces Robin the Boy Wonder for the first time.
+After five published encounters with the Boy Commandos, Crazy-Quilt faces Robin for the first time.

 In Earth-One continuity, Crazy-Quilt's history is identical to the Golden Age version.
 Crazy-Quilt's sight is restored briefly after he kidnaps a surgeon to assist him.
 Batman and Robin intervene, during which Crazy-Quilt is blinded again after Robin reflects his light beams at him.
 Obsessing over his young adversary, he becomes one of the few bat-villains to hate Robin more than his mentor.

-Later, attempting to enact revenge upon Robin, Crazy-Quilt mistakenly takes out his aggression on Jason Todd, nearly killing him.
-He later fought Jason Todd again after knocking Batman unconscious.
+Attempting to enact revenge upon Robin, Crazy-Quilt mistakenly takes out his aggression on Jason Todd, nearly killing him.
+He later fights Jason again after knocking Batman unconscious.